Executive Council Bios

 Leslie’s academic credentials include the BA in Biology from Seton Hill University, MS in Plant Pathology from the Pennsylvania State University, and MA in Library and Information Science from the University of Iowa.

 Active in USAIN since 2005, she served on conference committees and as the program planning chair for the 2012 conference in Minneapolis, MN.

 Amy Shannon is a Life Sciences Librarian responsible for agriculture, environmental sciences, biology, biochemistry, nutrition, Honors, and the Undergraduate Research Program.
 She has been at University of Nevada since 1996.
 Previously, Amy was at University of Oklahoma and Texas A&M University.

 Sarah C. Williams is the Life Sciences Data Services Librarian at the University of Illinois at Urbana-Champaign, where she has been since 2011.
 Previously, Sarah was at Illinois State University as a Science and Technology Librarian from 2001-2009 and as Head of Library Systems from 2009-2011.
 She has a BS in Soil and Crop Science from Purdue University, a MLS from Indiana University, and a MS in Information Systems from Illinois State University.

 Sarah has been a member of USAIN since 2001.
-She served as a Director from 2007-2009.
-She is chair of the Pre-Conference Committee, and has served on conference committees, the Communications Committee, the Website Review Team and the Awards and Honors Committee.
+She has been a Director from 2007-2009 and from 2012-present.
+She chaired the USAIN 2014 Pre-Conference Committee and has served on the Bylaws Committee, the Communications Committee, the Website Review Team, the Awards and Honors Committee, and conference planning committees.